A Super Version of a Theorem of Fricke-Klein

 where $I$ is the defining ideal of $\operatorname{OSp}(V)^2$ as subvariety of $\operatorname{End}(V)^2$.
 It is generated by the relations

-together with $\operatorname{Ber}(A)=1$.
-We know that there exists no odd invariants on $\mathbb{C}[\operatorname{End}(V)^2]$ and we also know the co-action on $I$ sends the odd generators to odd generators.
-Thus all the odd relations, do not give us an invariant of $I$.
+together with the condition $\operatorname{Ber}(A)=1$.
+We know that there exist no odd invariants on $\mathbb{C}[\operatorname{End}(V)^2]$ and we also know the co-action on $I$ sends the odd generators to odd generators.
+Thus, all odd relations of $I$ are not invariant under conjugation.
 However, the relation $\operatorname{Ber}(A)=1$ is invariant under the co-action, thus it is an invariant vector in $I$.
 It follows that